binary-com/trello-googlesheet-integration/README.md

 ```
 CONFIG_FILE_PATH=/tmp/default.json node setdefaults.js
 prompt: Enter trello board id used for sprint: 5c62815ba5901b8e82fa2f41
 prompt: List to exclude contains comma separated values for list to be excluded from fetching cards in corresponding list: (Backlog)
 prompt: Id for label used for cards in current sprint: 5c6281b3141ef65a6e30ac6f
 prompt: Name for label used for cards in current sprint: (Planned)
 prompt: Enter trello board id used for release, that is, a separate board to handle completed sprint cards:
 prompt: List to exclude contains comma separated values for board list to be excluded from fetching cards in corresponding list:
-prompt: Googlesheet sheet name used to maintain current sprint backlog: (SprintBacklog)
+prompt: Googlesheet sheet name used to maintain cards, and status, of current sprint.: (Sprint)
-prompt: sheets.backlog.range: (!A2:Z)
+prompt: sheets.backlog.range: (!A2:H)
 prompt: Googlesheet sheet name used to maintain unplanned cards added in current sprint: (Unplanned)
-prompt: sheets.unplanned.range: (!A3:Z)
+prompt: sheets.unplanned.range: (!A3:H)
-prompt: Googlesheet sheet name used to maintain status of planned cards of current sprint: (Sprint)
-prompt: sheets.sprint.range: (!A2:H)
-The config file successfully saved!
+The config file was saved successfully.
 ```

 The structure of saved file, `/tmp/default.json`, is: